The Frequently Asked Questions section is devoted to answering common questions about the Climate Change and Carbon Offsetting Programme.

 - How do you calculate the volume of emissions from a flight?

 The combustion of 1 kilogramme (kg) of jet fuel in an aircraft engine produces 3.15 kg of carbon dioxide (CO2).
 However, the volume released per flight is based on a number of factors such as aircraft efficiency and maintenance, distance travelled, the load carried (passengers and cargo) and weather conditions.
-Although there are several ways of calculating the carbon emissions from a flight, South African Airways uses a methodology developed by the UN’s International Civil Aviation Organization (ICAO).
+Although there are several ways of calculating the carbon emissions from a flight, South African Airways uses a methodology based on that developed by the UN’s International Civil Aviation Organization (ICAO).
 The International Air Transport Association (IATA) has developed this concept further by creating a tool that allows airlines to use their own verified data on fuel burn, passenger and cargo weights, seat configurations and load factors.
 This generates the most accurate calculation of CO2 emissions per passenger yet developed.

 - Has the IATA carbon calculator been independently endorsed?

-Yes, the Quality Assurance Scheme (QAS), an independent not for profit organisation, has reviewed and approved both the methodology and the airline’s data input.
+Yes, the Quality Assurance Standard (QAS), an independent not for profit organisation, has reviewed and approved both the methodology and the airline’s data input.
 Once a year an airline partner in the IATA Offset Programme is subject to independent auditing by the Scheme to ensure valid data entry and compliance with the approved methodology.

 - How often is the carbon calculator data updated?

 It is updated annually but if a new aircraft enters the fleet or a new route is flown it will be updated more frequently.
-The Offset Programme Quality Assurance Scheme’s Approval Body indicates that, for a new route, the airline can extrapolate carbon emissions from similar routes (aircraft types and distance) or await the collection of route-specific information over a period of one year.
+The Offset Programme Quality Assurance Standard’s Approval Body indicates that, for a new route, the airline can extrapolate carbon emissions from similar routes (aircraft types and distance) or await the collection of route-specific information over a period of one year.
 South African Airways has chosen not to offer passenger offsets on new routes until supporting data has been collected and approved.